surajfale/rusty-clipboard/docs/Usage.md

 - `Enter`/`l` pastes selection and closes the UI
 - `q` or `Esc` quits without pasting
+- `?` opens the help screen showing all keybindings (press any key to close)

 ### Manual Windows Terminal Hotkey (Optional)